7 Traits of Emotionally Intelligent Leaders

 What does it mean to be an emotionally intelligent leader?

-Emotionally intelligent leaders possess seven important qualities that spell out the word LEADERS.
+Emotionally intelligent leaders possess seven important leadership qualities that spell out the word LEADERS.

 L is for listening.
 Emotionally intelligent leaders place a higher value on listening than they do talking.